wp-plugins/dynamic-dates/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Gave the settings group name a more unique name to avoid collisions with other plugins

 = 2.0 =
 * Added timezone support, the most requested feature.
 The default timezone is set in the WordPress configuration.
 Requires PHP 5.2.
 Use the gmt_offset shortcode attribute.
 * Added international language support, the second most requested feature.
 The default language is set in the WordPress configuration.
 Requires PHP 5.3 with the International extension.
 Use the language shortcode attribute.